Cal Poly’s Award

-The Learn by Doing Scholar Award applications are reviewed by faculty representing broad of disciplinary perspectives; the Learn by Doing Award Committee includes one tenured faculty member from each college and the library.
+Faculty self-nominate for the award.
+Individual and team (collaborative) applications are welcome for both awards.
+Team applications may include Cal Poly students and non-Cal Poly researchers.
+The Learn by Doing Scholar Award applications are reviewed by one tenured faculty member from each college and the library.

-Proposed or In-Progress Award applicants must be active at Cal Poly for at least one quarter during the academic year in which they are nominated (for example, faculty who are on leave for an entire academic year will not be eligible for that year).
+The primary applicant must be a current, active member of the Cal Poly faculty (i.e. member of collective bargaining unit 3) and must be active at Cal Poly for at least one quarter during the academic year in which they apply (for example, faculty who are on leave for an entire academic year will not be eligible for that year).

+Applications must be focused on scholarly inquiry into Learn by Doing practices that goes beyond mere descriptive examples of Learn by Doing.
 The successful applications will present a compelling definition of Learn by Doing and clear evidence as to how the scholarship contributes to the understanding and practice of Learn by Doing.

-|Completed Award Recipients||Proposed or In-Progress Award Recipients|
+|Completed Award/Career Award Recipients||Proposed or In-Progress Award/Emerging Career Recipients|